StevenTammen/bibledocs.org/content/about-the-site/content-features/index.md

 The links are constructed as {Reference Work} > {Section} (if a specific section is in view) or {Reference Work} > {Location} (if the link is to a specific volume/page).

-These sorts of links encompass more general reference works that aren't organized by verse or topic -- books, in other words.
+These sorts of links encompass more general reference works that aren't organized by verse or topic---books, in other words.
 Works on systematic theology, church history, and so forth are thus linked in this way.

 Examples: